Want a Healthy Gut? Try MCT Oil

 There is no question, you should always consume a high-quality and organic MCT oil.
 An MCT oil grown and processed conventionally could have traces of toxins, mold or heavy metals caused by chemical extraction or a lack of safety testing… about 80% of MCT oils are conventionally derived.
 If you don’t know where your MCT oil is sourced, manufactured, and how it is processed, you may be introducing toxins into your system that rob your body of health instead of creating it.
 You want to look for pure, cold-pressed, and non-GMO coconut-based oil that is extracted and purified with enzymes, not harsh chemicals.

 You can take liquid MCT oil by the spoonful for quick, reliable energy.
 You can easily mix it into smoothies, shakes, sauces, teas or coffee, or bake it into a delicious fat-friendly cookie for a less intense, longer duration spike in ketone production.
-Simply Goodfats MCT Coconut Coffee Creamer is another delicious way to add MCT oil to your morning.
+Simply Goodfats Creamy MCT is another delicious way to add MCT oil to your morning.

 MCT supplements are also available in powder form that can easily be added to a variety of food, smoothies or other drinks.
 Simply Goodfats Creamy MCT Oil Powder is a good option if you’re trying MCT oil for the first time because it is a bit lighter and gentler on the stomach.